-Pre-diabetes is a condition in which blood glucose levels are higher than normal, although not high enough to be diabetes.
-Pre-diabetes has no signs or symptoms.
+Pre-diabetes, which may be known as Impaired Glucose Tolerance (IGT) or Impaired Fasting Glucose (IFG), occurs when blood glucose levels are higher than normal, although not high enough to be diabetes.
+There are no signs or symptoms.
 People with pre-diabetes have a higher risk of developing type 2 diabetes and cardiovascular (heart and circulation) disease.

-Without lifestyle changes, including healthy eating, exercise and losing weight, approximately one in three people with pre-diabetes will develop type 2 diabetes.
+Without lifestyle changes, approximately one in three people with pre-diabetes will develop type 2 diabetes.
+Lifestyle changes such as exercise, healthy eating and weight loss (if you are overweight) will help reduce your risk of type 2 diabetes.

 Type 2 diabetes is a condition where blood glucose levels are higher than normal.
 This occurs when the body cannot make enough insulin, or the insulin it makes does not work as well as it should (also known as insulin resistance).

 Insulin is a hormone that moves glucose from the blood into the cells for energy.
 A lack of insulin leads to raised glucose levels in the blood.
-Type 2 diabetes is a serious long-term medical condition that, over time, can lead to damage of nerves, blood vessels, kidneys, heart, eyes and feet, if not managed well.
+Type 2 diabetes is a serious long-term medical condition that damages blood vessels and, if not well managed, can lead to heart attack or stroke.
+Other parts of the body that can be damaged by diabetes are the eyes, kidneys, feet and nerves.

 Pre-diabetes has no signs or symptoms, so it is important to be aware of the risk factors.